endymion/BeachAnalytics/site/_posts/2020-05-07-south-florida-covid19-outlook.html.md

   </div>
   <div class="headline">
     <div class="meta">
       In Miami Beach, we successfully flattened the curve.
-But there are still new cases each day.
+But the virus is still simmering.
+We still have new confirmed cases each day.
     </div>
   </div>
 </div>